Brighton i360: Design

 Brighton i360 was designed by the architectural company Marks Barfield, which also designed the London Eye.
 The building was conceived as a "vertical pier".
 The tower is located at the shore end of the ruined West Pier, and the design recreated the original Italianate ticket booths of the West Pier, placed on either side of the entrance, serving as ticket office and tea room.
-The design also includes a beachfront building that allows access to the tower and houses a brasserie, café and gift shop.
+The design also includes a beachfront building that allows access to the tower and houses a café and gift shop.

 The tower is designed as a 162 m tall needle structure with an ascending and descending circular viewing platform with capacity for 200 people.

 The tower's initial design had included a wind turbine at the top and rainwater harvesting facilities, to help mitigate the attraction's environmental impact.
-In October 2015 the developers dropped both these proposals, claiming that the turbine would have stopped the tower's damping system from working and be susceptible to wind damage, and that the water would be "too dirty to be useable".
+In October 2015 the developers dropped both these proposals, claiming that the turbine would have stopped the tower's damping system from working and be susceptible to wind damage, and that the water would be "too dirty to be usable".